-The trees grow in water that's 3-10 feet deep in different places.
+The trees grow in water that's three to 10 feet deep in different places.
 The conditions are quite hostile, as the sea's tides bring salt water in and out twice a day, changing the salinity.
 Hence, the trees have unique root systems, with membranes that only allow fresh water to enter.

 They also have breathing roots that grow up from the water, with pores that can take in oxygen.

 Unfortunately, the mangrove forest was damaged by the devastating 2004 cyclone that hit Tamil Nadu.
 However, if it wasn't for the forest acting as a buffer for the water, the destruction inland would've been severe.

 The water from the tsunami has affected its growth, requiring protective measures to be put into place.
 Previously, villagers cut the tree roots to use for firewood.
 This has now been banned.

 The unique setting of the mangrove jungle has featured in a number of south Indian movies including Idayakanni (1975), Sooryan (2007), Dasavatharam (2008), and Thupparivalan (2017).

 It also used to be a hub for smugglers, due to its confusing maze of waterways.